 For Democrats, 50 percent live in D.C., 32 percent in Virginia and 18 percent in Maryland.
 For Republicans, 62 percent are in Virginia, 30 percent in D.C. and only 8 percent in Maryland.

-This article appears in the June 16, 2011, edition of National Journal Daily.
+This article appears in the June 16, 2011 edition of NJ Daily.